Skip to main content

 Policy

-We aspire to create an environment where employees are considerate and thoughtful in everything they do, from interacting with teammates and clients to sharing case studies with the world.
-One way we can all contribute to such an environment is by evaluating the language and images we use in our speech, writing, code, and more, ensuring that the ideas we communicate are truly reflective of our intentions and responsive to their impact.
+We aspire to create an environment where employees are considerate and thoughtful in everything they do — from interacting with teammates and clients to sharing case studies with the world.
+One way we can all contribute to such an environment is by looking closely at the language and images we use in our speech, writing, code, and more, making sure the ideas we communicate truly reflect our intentions and stay mindful of their impact.

 We expect everyone who works at Skylight, attends Skylight events and meetings, or participates in online forums or other virtual collaboration to use respectful language in their communications.
 As a government contractor, many of our communications are public record and can be reviewed at any time.
-This applies to all of our methods of communication: office chat rooms, commit messages, email, and both formal and informal conversation.
+We also comply with all applicable federal, state, and local laws and Executive Orders regarding workplace conduct and the content of trainings.
+This policy isn’t intended to supersede any such requirements.

 Understand and replace offensive words and images

 Words matter.
-One way to be more intentional with language is to examine the common words and phrases we use.
-Some words or phrases can carry historical or societal connotations that inadvertently alienate or marginalize those defined by characteristics such as religion, gender, sexual orientation, neurotype, disability, physical appearance, political belief, and others.
-By learning and reflecting on where these words, phrases, and images originated, we can help create an environment where everyone feels welcome and included.
+One way to be more intentional with language is to examine the words and phrases we use.
+Some can carry historical or societal connotations that might inadvertently alienate or marginalize people, including (but not limited to) those defined by characteristics such as religion, gender, sexual orientation, neurotype, disability, physical appearance, political belief, and others.
+By learning and reflecting on where these words, phrases, and images originated, we can create a space that feels welcoming to everyone.

 Skylight team members have compiled resources that highlight potentially harmful patterns of exclusion and marginalization.

-This is a living document, so if you learn that a form of communication is offensive, please share it with the team.
-If you’d like to add suggested replacements, a rationale, or a resource link too, please do — but don’t feel obligated.
-The list is never exhaustive or complete, but is meant to serve as a guide to help all of us be more intentional with our words.
+This is a living document, so if you learn about additional forms of offensive language or imagery, please share with the team.
+If you’d like to add suggestions or rationale, you’re welcome to.
+The list can never be exhaustive or final, so please consider it a guide to help us be more intentional with our words.

 Accept when you’ve made a mistake